Summer Student Programme

-- Students in their final year are not eligible for this scheme.
+- Students in their final year are NOT eligible for this scheme.

-How to apply:
+How to Apply

-If you are interested in applying for any of these opportunities, it is recommended that you identify one or more Principal Investigators (PIs) in CEM that you would like to work with and discuss potential opportunities with them.
+If you are interested in applying for any of these opportunities, it is recommended that you identify one or more Principal Investigators (PIs) in WWIEM that you would like to work with and discuss potential opportunities with them.

 School of Medicine, Dentistry and Biomedical Sciences Summer Studentships for Undergraduates

-External Summer Studentship Funding Opportunities for Undergraduates
+External Summer Studentship Funding Opportunities

 Nuffield Research Placements (Schools and Colleges)